spicy Korean cucumber salad (Oi Muchim) recipe. It’s a perfect side dish for spring and summer weather. It gives you a little zing in your tastebuds!

 Instructions

 - While waiting, thinly slice the onion.
-Prepare the seasoning sauce by mixing them all together.
+Prepare the seasoning sauce by mixing all the ingredients together.

-- Add the sliced onion and the seasoning sauce.
-Mix them lightly but thoroughly with your hand (You will want to wear a food prep glove).
+- Add the sliced onion and seasoning sauce.
+Mix everything lightly but thoroughly with your hands.
+You might want to wear a food prep glove for this step as you need to smear the sauce around the cucumber.

 Notes